Albrecht Dürer's House

 Nearby Attractions

-1. Nuremberg Castle: A short distance away, this medieval fortress offers a glimpse into the region’s history and provides stunning views of the city.
+1. Nuremberg Castle: A prominent historical site, this medieval fortress offers stunning views of the city and insight into Nuremberg’s role in German history.

 Insider Tips